12 Era of Bad Feelings

 Hartford Convention Cartoon or “Leap or No Leap,” Library of Congress

 This crisis was regionally divisive in a country just starting to unify.
-We naturally think of the Southern Confederacy in 1860-61 when we think of secession because they followed through; but the first group to consider seceding from the U.S. was, arguably, the Democratic-Republicans in the 1790s (nullification at least had secessionist implications), and the second was northeastern Federalists during the embargo and ensuing war.
+We naturally think of the Southern Confederacy in 1860-61 when we think of secession because they followed through, but the northeastern Federalists considered secession during the embargo and ensuing war.
 At their 1814-15 Hartford Convention, the inheritors of Alexander Hamilton’s platform discussed whether they would be better off economically rejoining the British Empire, though most opposed the move.
-Federalist presses raked Jefferson over the coals mercilessly, making him relieved that Washington had established a two-term tradition if, indeed, he could’ve been re-elected as president for a third term.
-Jefferson served out his second term and retreated to his sanctuary at Monticello, hoping that incoming president James Madison could sort out the problems.
+Federalist presses raked Jefferson over the coals, making him relieved that Washington had established a two-term tradition.
+Jefferson served out his second term in 1809 and retreated to his sanctuary at Monticello, hoping that incoming president James Madison could sort out the problems.

 War of 1812